Also known as post angina sepsis, it is an infectious syndrome.

-The main components of treatment include intravenous antibiotic therapy, therapy, and drainage at the infection sites.
+The main treatment components include intravenous antibiotic therapy, therapy, and drainage at the injection sites.

-A combination of antibiotics (at least one beta-lactamase resistant antibiotic and one beta-lactam antibiotic) is recommended to cover all possible responsible bacteria, as there have been reports of failure of treatment with single antibiotics (monotherapy).
+A combination of antibiotics (at least one beta-lactamase resistant antibiotic and one beta-lactam antibiotic) is recommended to cover all possible responsible bacteria, as there have been reports of treatment failure with single antibiotics (monotherapy).

 Intravenous antibiotics are indicated.
 F. necrophorum is usually susceptible to penicillin, cephalosporins, metronidazole, clindamycin, tetracyclines, and chloramphenicol.
 Some strains of F. necrophorum producing beta-lactamases have been described.

-Ideally, the specific antibiotics used should depend on the culture results, when available.
+Ideally, the specific antibiotics used should depend on the available culture results.

 Antibiotic therapy is usually continued for up to 6 weeks to allow the drug to penetrate the infected clots.

-The main treatment consists of intravenous antibiotic therapy for several weeks, but surgery may be necessary when there is abscess formation, shortness of breath, or severe clotting in the chest or brain.
+The primary treatment consists of intravenous antibiotic therapy for several weeks.
+Still, surgery may be necessary when there is abscess formation, shortness of breath, or severe clotting in the chest or brain.